cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 If not, then empty messages were sent.
 No one could find out from the outside whether someone was sending something or not, not even to whom or how much.
 And in the net the parcels of all Pond users, which could not be distinguished from the outside, rushed all over the place between the gate nodes, it was impossible to assign them to individual Pond users.
-A hopeless chaos - from the point of view of secret services.
+Hopeless chaos - for secret services.

 "Now!"
 Achmed fell on a pillow next to her.
 "Tell.